elclanrs/jquery.columns/README.md

 </footer>
 ```

-Call the plugin on 'body' with some options:
+Call the plugin on `body` with some options:
 ```javascript

 $.columns.quickSetup('body', {